TheComputerCrasher/TheComputerCrasher.github.io/README.md

 # Welcome!
 This is a website I made just to mess around with random internet stuff.
 Nothing really important is here yet.
 (Although that may change in the future...)
-Click on the headings to expand the other parts of this page!

 # Shoutouts
 * Shoutout to my brother [:judoanimates](https://youtu.be/LK7eZHzk460)